eval-protocol/python-sdk/docs/dataset_configuration_guide.md

         ```

 *   **`preprocessing_steps`** (Optional)
-    *   **Description**: A list of strings, where each string is a Python import path to a preprocessing function (e.g., `"reward_kit.datasets.loader.transform_codeparrot_apps_sample"`).
+    *   **Description**: A list of strings, where each string is a Python import path to a preprocessing function (e.g., `"eval_protocol.datasets.loader.transform_codeparrot_apps_sample"`).
 These functions are applied to the dataset after loading and before column mapping.
     *   **Default**: `[]`
     *   **Example**: `preprocessing_steps: ["my_module.my_preprocessor_func"]`